 There’s something about Mark Waid’s return to Riverdale that just makes you fall in love, or rather, remember those feelings of what it’s like to fall in love again.
 Waid understands why we look back fondly on youth and the nostalgia in it and captures it perfectly here while still managing to keep the title current, funny, and interesting.
 This title will have you hash-tagging #lipstickincident by the mid-way point.
 This book is not strictly romantic in the adult sense, but in the less conventional sense of the romance we all feel rewards our pasts and the people we left there.
 Highly recommend this.

-F. Scott Fitzgerald didn’t really write romances so much as he wrote tragic romances.
+Speaking of, F. Scott Fitzgerald didn’t really write romances so much as he wrote tragic romances.
 Keep that in mind as you read this one, because it certainly doesn’t present the same rose-colored look at love and relationships as some of the other titles on this list.
 Its theme, after all, is how one person can use another to make themselves better.
 Still, there’s plenty of passion and Fitzgerald’s accustomed use of flowery dialog, so if you’re stuck alone you’re in for a treat… just don’t read this one prior to a big date.
 It may lead to awkward dinner conversation.

 Without a doubt the most flawless, hopelessly romantic book on my shelf right now.
 Pick it up and be taken on a romantic journey through first meetings, progressing relationships, and… well that would be spoiling.
 Pick it up and read it yourself.

 Well those are my 5.
 What are yours?
 Let me know and I’ll add them to my to-read list for next Valentine’s Day.
 Until then, stay warm. ❤